albertogeniola/MerossIot/README.md

 - Added API rate skip options
 - Tuned API rate limiting defaults
 - Fixed meross_sniffer utility not starting when ran from commandline
+- Addressed problems with online events not being propagated correctly in some edge cases
+- Fixed some known-cached types that were missing SystemOnline and SystemAll mixins
+- Removed warning logs from LightMixin when checking supported modes

 <details>
     <summary>Older</summary>